 Medora is a tiny village located in the state of Illinois.
-With a population of 366 people and just one neighborhood, Medora is the 770th largest community in Illinois.
-Much of the housing stock in Medora was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 367 people and just one neighborhood, Medora is the 770th largest community in Illinois.
+Medora has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Medora is a blue-collar town, with 43.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Medora, you'll notice that it is more blue-collar than most other communities in America.
+43.67% of Medora’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Medora is a village of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Medora who work in personal care services (11.39%), office and administrative support (9.49%), and maintenance occupations (8.23%).

 A relatively large number of people in Medora telecommute to their jobs.
 Overall, about 11.39% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.